Cevital looks to enter solar power business

 Algerian food product manufacturer and distributor Cevital SpA is in talks with international financiers to fund a planned 2,000-megawatt MW solar power complex in Algeria.
 Cevital is Algeria's largest privately owned company.

 Foreign investors are keen to cash in on the abundant sunlight available in North African countries to supply electricity to Europe.
-However, in spite of the fact that many such internationally funded projects are under way in countries such as Morocco, the Algerian government itself is averse to encouraging such foreign invested projects in the country.
+However, in spite of the fact that many such internationally funded projects are under way in countries such as Morocco as well, the Algerian government itself is averse to encouraging such foreign invested projects in the country.
 This is primarily because the country wishes to nurture and enhance indigenous projects.

 Cevital is part of the consortium comprising the solar power enterprise known as the Desertec Industrial Initiative GmbH DII.
 The consortium consists of many European companies, including electronics and electrical engineering company Siemens AG, electricity and gas transmission firm RWE AG and global investment bank Deutsche Bank AG, and the Desertec Foundation.